frdeso/adding-kernel-tracepoints/README.md

-Here are the different traps that are present in the x86 architechture.
+Here are the different traps that are present in the x86 architecture.
+I suppose that the amd64(or x86_64) architecture use those as well.

 ~~~sh
 /*arch/x86/include/asm/traps.h*/